odota/core/_posts/_faq_i-have-a-feature-idea.md

   "author": "Admin"
 }}}

-Start a thread on GitHub if you'd like to work on a feature or report a bug.
+Open an issue on GitHub(https://github.com/yasp-dota/yasp/issues) if you'd like to work on a feature or report a bug.